Re'quan Boyette

-Re'quan Boyette is an American football coach and former player.
-He currently serves as the co-offensive coordinator and wide receivers coach at Duke University.
-A Duke graduate himself, Boyette lettered for five years as a running back for the Blue Devils from 2005 to 2009, and has spent his entire coaching career with the team.
+Re'quan Boyette (born November 16, 1986) is an American college football coach and former player.
+He is the running backs coach for Troy University, a position he has held since 2024.
+A Duke graduate, Boyette lettered for five years as a running back for the Blue Devils from 2005 to 2009, and has spent 10 years on the Duke coaching staff, before stops at East Carolina and Troy.

 Playing career

 Boyette spent five years as a member of the Duke Blue Devils football program, lettering each year from 2005 to 2009.
 He led the team in rushing in 2006 and 2007, but was sidelined in 2008 due to an injury.
 Despite this, he was still voted a team captain for that season, and was voted to the same honor the following season.

 In October 2008, Boyette was selected to the American Football Coaches Association Good Works Team, which recognizes players for their volunteer community service.
 He was the second Duke player to be named to the team, and was recognized at a ceremony held during the Sugar Bowl in New Orleans.